Bimeshadhikari/Bimesh.Portfolio/README.md

 **[Project 1:Hotel Analysis:Project Overview](https://github.com/Bimeshadhikari/HotelAnalaysis).**

-1)Develop a databse to anlayze and visualize Hotel Booking data.
+1)Develop a database to anlayze and visualize Hotel Booking data.

 2)First the dataset is downloaded and shaped it.